 Students should also look to attend as many race events as possible as there will be many people you can network with.
 Look out for opportunities to marshall at race events, volunteer marshals are always in demand and this will help you learn the rules of the circuit and how motorsport functions run.
 When attending such events it is a great idea to take your CV with you and be ready to hand it out to those who take an interest to you.

 Whichever career path you may choose, gaining experience is invaluable.
 Within the motorsport industry there are lots of opportunities to get involved, whether this be washing wheels or sweeping up.
 This enthusiasm demonstrates your willingness and will make you a likely candidate to a prospective employer.
 Volunteer opportunities are a great way to help you get a head start and meet various people within the industry.

-For students who are interested in a career in motorsports, such as a motorsport mechanic or technician then the Certificate II in Motorsport Technology could be just for you.
+For students who are interested in a career in motorsports, such as a motorsport mechanic or technician then the Certificate II in Automotive Servicing Technology (AUR20520) could be just for you.
 This certification will teach students how to operate in a motorsport environment, how to service petrol fuel systems and how to inspect and service transmissions and engines.
 Competent students will also have the opportunity to undertake work placement and will be encouraged and supported to seek work placement opportunities and facilitation towards employment with automotive partners.

 Exciting Career Opportunities

 The Certificate II in Motorsport Technology offers training for students to perform vehicle servicing in a motorsport environment.
 Some of the employment outcomes targeted by the Motorsport Technology certification include a junior member or general hand of a race team.

 In recent years there have become increasing links between the motorsport and other sectors such as Defence, Marine, Aerospace and general Automotive.
 There are an increasing number of motorsport companies are working and supplying to these sectors and most skills and qualifications required by these industries are very similar and transferable.